adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-11-the-ultimate-guide-to-hugo-sections.md

         └── single.html
 ```

 Note the presence of that `about-us/section.html` file?
 The `about-us` index file will use it by default, so you can make this section look and work in whatever manner works best for your site.
-(For safety’s sake, you may wish to refer to Hugo’s&nbsp;[lookup order documentation](https://gohugo.io/templates/lookup-order/).)
+(For safety’s sake, you may wish to refer to Hugo’s [lookup order documentation](https://gohugo.io/templates/lookup-order/).)

-For the other `.md` pages at the level of `content/about-us` — `content/about-us/company-history.md`&nbsp;and `content/about-us/office-locations.md`&nbsp;— the `layouts/about-us/single.html` template comes into play, ensuring that those pages won’t rely on the site-wide default `single.html`&nbsp;template.
+For the other `.md` pages at the level of `content/about-us` — `content/about-us/company-history.md` and `content/about-us/office-locations.md` — the `layouts/about-us/single.html` template comes into play, ensuring that those pages won’t rely on the site-wide default `single.html` template.

 And what about a content file whose immediate folder is *not* a section, like `content/support/index.md`?
 In that case, create `layouts/support/single.html`\: